jefftranter/6502/asm/KIM-1/TheFirstBookOfKIM/README.txt

-These are source code and text for programs from "The First Book of KIM" by Jim Butterfield, Stan Ockers, and Eric Rehnke.
+These are the source code, documentation, and paper tape download files for the programs from "The First Book of KIM" by Jim Butterfield, Stan Ockers, and Eric Rehnke.

-This book is out of print but is availale from soures such as eBay and scanned versions can be found on the Internet.
+This book is out of print but is available from sources such as eBay and scanned versions can be found on the Internet.

 The source code is intended to be assembled using the CC65 tools (http://www.cc65.org/).